Get insider access

 HiFiMan Arya Stealth Magnet Version

-the HiFiMan Arya Stealth Magnet Version are an updated model of the HiFiMan Arya.
+The HiFiMan Arya Stealth Magnet Version are an updated model of the HiFiMan Arya.
 The Stealth Magnet Version have their namesake used in their driver design.
 The manufacturer advertises that these Stealth Magnets help sound reproduction and lower distortion.
-That said, there otherwise isn't a difference in design, so you can expect the same levels of comfort and build quality.
+That said, there isn't a difference in design, so you can expect the same levels of comfort and build quality.
 The differences in sound quality are also somewhat minor, as they have largely similar sound profiles and soundstages.
 However, the Stealth Magnet Version have some distortion present in the left driver at high volumes.

 HiFiMan Sundara 2018